-Nephrotic syndrome is a rare kidney disorder that causes high levels of protein in the urine (proteinuria) and low levels of protein in the blood.
-It may cause high cholesterol and swelling around the eyes, legs, and feet.
+Nephrotic syndrome is a warning sign that something is damaging your kidneys.
+It causes high levels of protein in the urine and low levels of protein in the blood.

 WebMD Medical Reference from Healthwise